graalvm/graalvm-demos/native-image/preserve-package/README.md

     </configuration>
 ```

-1. Build a native executable using the `native-preserve` profile, which adds
-`-H:Preserve=package=org.graalvm.example.action` when running the `native-image`
+1. Build a native executable using the `native-preserve` profile, which adds `-H:Preserve=package=org.graalvm.example.action` when running the `native-image` tool:
-   tool (see the [_pom.xml_](pom.xml) file):

     ```shell
     ./mvnw package -Pnative-preserve
     ```

-2. Run the new `example-preserve` executable to confirm the previously missing
-   `StringReverser` class and its methods are now included:
+2. Run the new `example-preserve` executable to confirm the previously missing `StringReverser` class and its methods are now included:

     ```shell
     ./target/example-preserve \